Coolicky/Garmin.Notifier/README.md

 It will monitor your desired email for Garmin messages and will send a notification with the link when the email is received.

-Currently works with Home Assistant notifications but it could be easily expanded to add more if needed.
+Currently works with [Home Assistant](https://www.home-assistant.io/) & [Ntfy](https://ntfy.sh/) notifications but it could be easily expanded to add more if needed.

 ## Setup